-The abstract provides the simplest explanation for "what does the system do?" and will be published online to accompany the PIA link.
+The abstract provides the simplest explanation for "what does the system do for VA?".

 Appraisal Management Services (AMS) is one of sub systems that comprises the Loan Guaranty (LGY) Major Application.
 AMS is a managed system by The Veros Appraisal Management Services (AMS) and Other Related Services (ORS) is a refactoring and modernization of an existing appraisal management services program, which conceptualizes a phased approach to accomplish a fully integrated, appraisal management solution from the initial appraisal request and assignment through the issuance of a VA guaranty.